 A decrease in the white blood cells will occur during your treatment.
-You could be at higher risk to contract infections.
+You could be at higher risk to contract infections during this period.

-- Wash your hands often. - During this period, avoid coming in contact with people who have contagious diseases. - Contact a member of your healthcare team quickly if you notice any signs of infection (chills, cough, sore throat, pain while you urinate, etc.). - In case of fever, do not take acetaminophen (Ex: Tylenol®, Atasol®) and anti-inflammatory medication (Ex: Motrin®, Advil®, Aleve®). - You could be prescribed a medication against viruses to decrease the risk of developing an infection.
+- Wash your hands often. - During this period, avoid coming in contact with people who have contagious diseases. - Contact a member of your healthcare team quickly if you notice any signs of infection (chills, cough, sore throat, pain while you urinate, etc.). - In case of fever, do not take acetaminophen (Ex: Tylenol®, Atasol®) and anti-inflammatory medication (Ex: Motrin®, Advil®, Aleve®).

-• Stop your treatment and go to the Emergency Room if:
+Stop your treatment and go to the Emergency Room if: